 Printers’ Vocabulary: Get to know your Bleed

-If you don’t work in print, you may be forgiven for thinking that bleed, crop marks, and trim refer to open wounds, UFO’s in fields and a quick trip to the barbers!
+What is bleed?
+If you don’t work in print, you may be forgiven for thinking that bleed, crop marks and trim refer to open wounds, UFO’s in fields and a quick trip to the barbers!
+But for anyone looking to get into the world of print, or even simply design a document to be printed, these seemingly random words are key.

 BLEED